charmoniumQ/charmonium.test-py/docs/reports/trisovic-replication/main.md

 ---

-# Reproducing "A large-scale study on research code quality and execution"
+# Replicating "A large-scale study on research code quality and execution"

+## Abstract

+We replicate dataset from "A large-scale study on research code quality and execution" by Trisovic et al. using our own experimental infrastructure.
+Our results agree in part, disagree in part, and extend the original results.
+We designed our experimental infrastructure to be extensible for other kinds of replication studies, where one wants to run a set of codes with a certain interpreter and examine the results.
+WIth insight from the original work and its replication, we attempted to make our infrastructure open-source and reproducible on a large variety of paltforms.

 ## Introduction